opalmedapps/docs/docs/user/index.md

 1. Follow the process until the end
 1. Log in to Opal using the username, password, and security answers that you chose for the user during the registration process.

-[^1]: Opal also has a fully-integrated waiting room management system but it is not currently available in the live demo.
+[^1]: Opal also has a fully-integrated waiting room management system but it is not yet available publicly.

 [^2]: The submission of questionnaires from the Opal app to OpenEMR is a work in progress.
     Other integrated functionality will be added to this document as they become available.